demetrios-koziris/McGillEnhanced/README.md

   Features
 </h2>

-McGill Enhanced makes looking up courses and registration easier by providing direct access to professor ratings (just hover over a prof name), Mercury course evaluations, archived lecture recordings, Docuum, Minerva Registration, Visual Schedule Builder and more for a given course all from the course overview page.
+McGill Enhanced makes looking up courses and registration easier by providing direct access to Mercury course evaluations, archived lecture recordings, Docuum, Minerva Registration, Visual Schedule Builder and more for a given course all from the course overview page.
 It also adds a menu bar that lets you quickly jump to a different year's version of the given page as well as a quick links menu that you can access by clicking the McGill Enhanced icon in the chrome menu bar.
-For a full list of features, please see the following link
+For a full list of features, please see the following link:

 <h4>